nuejs/nue/packages/nuejs.org/docs/single-page-apps.md

 1. **Model engineering**: The model can evolve independently of the UI, freeing performance engineers to build sophisticated logic without navigating unfamiliar frontend patterns.
 The interface can also advance on its own, unhindered by backend changes.

-2. **Extreme performance**: Performance-critical model operations can be written in languages like Rust, Go, or Zig and compiled to WebAssembly for native speed and true type safety, far beyond TypeScript’s capabilities—all independent of the UI.
+2. **Extreme performance**: Performance-critical model operations can be written in languages like Rust, Go, or Zig and compiled to WebAssembly for native speed and true type safety, far beyond TypeScript’s capabilities — all independent of the UI.

 3. **UX development**: Frontend developers can concentrate on crafting the presentation layer, building simple, focused components without wrestling with business logic complexities.